Limeth/euclider/README.md

 A reflection chamber.

 ![Reflection](preview_4_textures.png)
 Universe background and a textured sphere.
-Thank you, NASA for providing the materials.
+Thank you NASA for providing the materials.

 # Preview of version 0.5.0